 A TYPICAL DAY AT AN URBAN RECIPE FOOD CO-OP

 embers arrive at the appointed hour, check in with the secretary and treasurer and each contribute $4.00.
-These funds help cover overall programming costs and create a true a sense of ownership for members.
+These funds help cover overall programming costs as well as further create a sense of ownership for Co-op members.
 After checking in, each member assists wherever able and needed.
-Tasks include unloading the delivery truck, sorting and organizing the food into categories, portioning out bulk items, and distributing food into boxes each member will take home at meeting’s end.
-Once all the day’s food and goods are loaded into the boxes, a business meeting is held.
+Tasks include unloading the delivery truck, counting, sorting and organizing the food into categories, portioning out bulk items, and distributing food into boxes each member will take home at meeting’s end.
+Once all the day’s food and goods are loaded into boxes, a business meeting is held.

-Led by the co-op’s president and steering committee members (the elected leadership of the co-op), the meeting typically includes a devotional time, community announcements and on occasion an educational portion.
-In the past, co-ops have hosted guest speakers from the Morehouse School of Medicine, the Atlanta Volunteer Lawyers Foundation and many more.
+Led by the Co-op steering committee and elected officers, the meeting typically includes a devotional time, community announcements and on occasion a guest speaker.
+Co-ops have hosted speakers from the Morehouse School of Medicine, the Atlanta Volunteer Lawyers Foundation and many more and have also held cooking and exercise classes.
 When the business meeting concludes, food boxes are distributed and members disperse until gathering again in two weeks.
-Each 50 family co-op meets 25 times over the course of a calendar year.
+Each 50 family co-op meets 26 times over the course of the calendar year!